Home Detachment stationed at Trumbull, Conn.

 To you, Dan, I have already sent a special V-mail birthday letter and to you as well as Dick I got off Christmas boxes containing small remembrances from Aunt Betty, Aunt Elsie and myself.
 There is no telling when you will receive them as in Bridgeport alone on the siding there are 20 freight cars filled with Christmas packages from this vicinity alone, 15 for shipment via New York and five from San Francisco, a total of 218,000 parcels altogether.

 My bed time is drawing near with the end of this page, so until next time, a pleasant good night from DAD

-On Monday, we go back in time to 1940, when Lad is working in Venezuela and Dan and Ced are living and working in Anchorage, Alaska.
+On Monday, we go back in time to 1939, when Lad and Dan are working in Venezuela and Grandpa begins writing letters to his sons, so far from home.